 The reason that only one alternative was identified among the best buy plans was because of one step in the ICA process in the IWR publication Cost Effectiveness for Environmental Planning: Nine Easy Steps, which is implemented in the IWR-Plan software.
 Step 4, which is to eliminate economically inefficient solutions by identifying the most cost effective solutions at each level of output.
-The level of output examined was replacement of 434 AAHUs which is the limit on the amount of mitigation required per the PGN.
-Alternative 2 produces the 434 AHHUs for less cost.
-Therefore Alternative 1 is eliminated.
-Alternative 2 remains as the best buy plan.
+The level of ouput examined was replacement of 332.8 AAHUs which is the limit on the amount of mitigation required per the PGN.
+Alternative 2 produces the 332.8 AHHUs for less cost.
+Therefore the other alternatives are eliminated.
+LPP Alternative 2 remains as the best buy plan.